facelessuser/BracketHighlighter/docs/contributing.md

 1. Please **read the documentation** and **search the issue tracker** to try to find the answer to your question **before** posting an issue.

-2. When creating an issue on the BH repository, please provide as much info as possible:
+2. When creating an issue on the repository, please provide as much info as possible:

     - Sublime Text build.
     - Operating system.